 Extension of Stay for International Students in F-1 Visa Classification

 2. The procedures you must follow if you require additional time to complete program requirements.
-Consult with staff in the Office of International Students and Scholars (OISS) if you believe the time limitations placed upon your study are insufficient to allow you to complete your current program.
+Consult with the OISS staff if you believe the time limitations placed upon your study are insufficient to allow you to complete your current program.

-You have been admitted to the U.S. for "duration of status", which is defined as:
+You have been admitted to the U.S. for "duration of status", which is comprised of:

 Limitations on Duration of Status

 The "program end date" on your most recent Form I-20 is the date by which you are expected to complete the requirements for your current program.
 If you are unable to do so by that date, consult with the OISS staff at least 30 days before reaching your Form I-20's completion date.
 If you are eligible for an extension of your time limit, the OISS staff will assist you in complying with extension requirements.